 Senegal - Monastery of Keur Moussa (OSB)

-The community is known for its liturgy and for its workshop for the fabrication of koras (an African musical instrument) sold all over the world.
-The community consists of 42 monks, founded at Segueya in Guinea-Conakry.
+The community is known for its liturgy and koras-manufacturing workshop sold around the world.
+The community includes forty-two monks.
+It has made a foundation in Séguéya, Guinea-Conakry.

 Brother Edouard and Brother Théophane-Marie are continuing their theological studies at Sant’Anselmo, leading to a Baccalaureate of Theology.
 They are now in their third year.
 Financial help is needed to cover their academic fees.